-The Galápagos Islands

-(Ecuador) (criteria (vii), (viii), (ix) and (x)):
+• The Galápagos Islands (Ecuador) (criteria (vii), (viii), (ix) and (x)):

 Located in the eastern Pacific, the site is famous for research into biological evolution and for its extensive examples of adaptive radiation (especially giant tortoise and finches).
 A large number of tourists visit the site every year, and because of severe problems relating to human settlement and the introduction of alien species, Galápagos is currently inscribed on the list of World Heritage in Danger.
 The major difference of the Ogasawara Islands from this site is the former's lack of large scale islands and multiple origins of biota (most of the biota in Galápagos originated from the South American continent).
-Consequently, the processes of evolution observed and the species involved in the Galápagos Islands are different from the Ogasawara Islands.
+Consequently, the processes of evolution observed and the species involved are different from the Ogasawara Islands.

-East Rennell

-(Solomon Islands) (criterion (ix)):
+• East Rennell (Solomon Islands) (criterion (ix)):

-The property occupies about half of Rennell

-Island, which is located in the south-western Pacific.
+The property occupies about half of Rennell Island, which is located in the Southern Pacific.
 The marine, coastal and forest ecosystems are well preserved, and it plays a role as a stepping-stone in the migration and evolution of bird species in the western Pacific.
 East Rennell is called "a true natural laboratory for scientific study".
 The property is a high coral island with a major feature being a large brackish lake with many endemic species.
 The lake occupies more than 40% of the property and is the largest lake in the Pacific region.
 Its characteristic ecosystem is different from the Ogasawara Islands, and unlike Ogasawara, there are many fields where little research work has been done.

-Aldabra Atoll

-(Seychelles)(criteria (vii), (ix) and (x)):
+• Aldabra Atoll (Seychelles) (criteria (vii), (ix) and (x)):

 Located in the western Indian Ocean, it shows distinct evolutionary features in giant tortoises and flightless birds.
-Aldabra Atoll is a small group of tropical atolls - flat islands with mangrove forests, scrubs and grasslands.
-There are large differences in its ecosystems and evolutionary processes compared with the subtropical environment and volcanic origin of the Ogasawara Islands.
+Aldabra Atoll is a small group of tropical atoll and they are flat islands with mangrove forests, scrubs and grasslands.
+There are large differences in its ecosystems and evolutionary processes compared with the subtropical and volcanic origin Ogasawara Islands.

-Vallée de Mai Nature Reserve

-(Seychelles) (criteria (vii), (viii), (ix) and (x)):
+• Vallée de Mai Nature Reserve (Seychelles) (criteria (vii), (viii), (ix) and (x)):

 This site is a relatively small scale reserve (20ha) on Praslin Island which is located in the western Indian Ocean.
-The islands of Seychelles are continental origin but have a long history of isolation.
 There are six endemic palm species found in the property, showing an earlier stage in the evolution of the world's flora.
-There are also many endemic or endangered species, and it is called a "living museum".
+There also are many endemic or endangered species, and it is called a "living museum".
 There are no known examples of adaptive radiation over several islands (such as seen in Ogasawara and other islands).

-• The Laurisilva of Madeira

-(Portugal) (criteria (ix) and (x)):
+• The Laurisilva of Madeira (Portugal) (criteria (ix) and (x)):